Request support on coordination, information management, capacity development or other education in emergencies areas.

 - Global snapshot of rapid response mechanisms, with a focus on key lessons for rapid needs assessment, lead by REACH

-- Findings and recommendations on key challenges and way forward for including education in rapid response, including rapid response mechanisms, led by the University of Sussex and UNICEF
+- Findings and recommendations on key challenges and way forward for including education in rapid response, including rapid response mechanisms, led by the University of Sussex, UNICEF and GEC

 -Unpacking the role of Ministries of Education in rapid education response, including recommendations to strengthen their engagement, led by UNESCO’s IIEP